by Traverse Legal, reviewed by Enrico Schaefer - December 10, 2022 - Airbnb

 As you can see from the interview Below, Brian Chesky takes pride in navigating the COVID crisis in March 2020.
 Airbnb faced possible bankruptcy and had to make decisions that would affect its survival.
 The money that guests pay to hosts for reservations – rental fee – is held by Airbnb’s payment processor Airbnb Payments, Inc. Airbnb Payment is a fiduciary for hosts holding those rental fees from the date the reservation is booked until check-in by guests.
 That can be months or even longer than Airbnb Payments holds fees.
 The total payouts held by Airbnb Payments are in the billions, but Airbnb has no interest in that money.
 The key to Airnb Inc’s survival was gaining access to the billions of dollars it held in trust for hosts.
 How did Airbnb use those billions for its own benefit to survive COVID?

 The guests and host, who had agreed to the strict cancellation policy, split the cancellation risk 50/50.
 The extenuating circumstances policy or ECP was implemented to allow a guest to avoid the strict cancellation policy in minimal circumstances and only if the guest follows a defined process.
 The guest must cancel the reservation and file this ECP refund claim with Airbnb.
-The COVID pandemic did have some ECP exceptions which might apply.
+The COVID pandemic did have some ECP exceptions that might apply.
 For instance, a border closing where there was no way for the guests to get to the reservation.
 Or the guest had COVID and submitted a Doctor’s letter stating that they had COVID.
 Undoubtedly, a small percentage of guests could have met some of these requirements.
 But most guests did not face impossible travel.
 Most guests did not want to travel.

 In March 2020, Airbnb was in crisis and already had trouble staffing customer support.
 When COVID hit, Airbnb needed to staff their obligation to process ECP refund claims by guests.
 So what did they do?
 Before we get to the answer, let’s examine what Brian Chesky said about March 2020.